 I wish I could have brought my mom with me.

 Actually getting a picture taken with Ree Drummond.

 |Why yes, that is my bra hanging out.

 But I am becoming “the girl who showed Ree her boobs” so I got a reputation to keep up.

 Going to Portillo’s on Ohio Street with Julie, Jen, and Tammy.

 Julie was a Portillo’s virgin since she lives in Maryland.

-Going to all the BlogHer parties in the hotel.
+Going to all the BlogHer after parties in the hotel.

-Roaming from room to room and seeing/meeting some amazing bloggers.
+Roaming from room to room and seeing and meeting some cool bloggers.